Maintaining your website can be a daunting task. Read on to learn what's involved and where to get help if you need it.

 eStores are more complex and with much wider functionality than most websites.
 This affects the maintenance requirements.
 Even if you use payment gateways (thereby keeping sensitive credit card data off your site) you need to pay extra attention to website security.

-The cheapest SSL certificates cost you nothing (Netorigin provides SSL with their hosting for example) but at least they provide encryption to help keep your website’s traffic data safe.
+The cheapest SSL certificates cost you nothing (Ventra IP and SiteGround for example provide SSL with their hosting) and they encrypt your website traffic data.
 More professional SSL certificates (so you can have your website name on it) range from AU$50 to over AU$200.

 As your eStore grows it will require more technical support and this cost needs to be factored into your budget.